davehusk/Advanced-Java---QAP-2/README.md

 David Husk
 dave.husk@keyin.com

-How long did it take: About 2 hours to complete
+1. How long did it take: About 2 hours to complete
-Resources: Used your lectures
+2. Resources: Used your lectures
-Ask friends: No
+3. Ask friends: No
-Ask instructor: No
+4. Ask instructor: No
-Rate: Questions 1 and 2 were straight forward
+5. Rate: Questions 1 and 2 were straight forward.
 Question 3 was more difficult from extra steps

 ---